aprilxyc/coding-interview-practice/README.md

     - use .get() to get the value of the respective key you are getting
 - make use of being able to traverse Python backwards easily e.g. (len(aList) - 1, -1, -1)
 - make use of XOR and reduce for linear time array questions (bitwise solution) [problem 136]
+- Remember you can use XOR (bitwise operators) and with the case of XOR, you can XOr in any order and it will be the same as long as you XOR all the elements. i.e. a XOR b = b XOR a
+(a XOR b) XOR c == a XOR (b XOR c) returns the same thing.
+Hence if you had [4, 1, 2, 1, 2], 1 XOR 1 will cancel out to 0, 2 XOR 2 will cancel out to 0 and 4 will be the only number left so we know that that is the number that is different.
+- Be careful with Binary Trees: 1) they don't have to be balanced 2) You don't need a while loop to iterate through it if you already are already recursively going through the tree

 #### Struggles with Recursion
 (This chapter really helped) [https://nostarch.com/download/samples/TLAP_ch6.pdf]